dstpierre/dstpierre.github.io/_posts/2019-12-09-market-important.md

 ---
 permalink: "/market-is-important"
 layout: post
-title: "I've learn that market are very important"
+title: "Have you choose the right market for your SaaS?"
 date: 2019-12-09 09:09:45 UTC
 updated: 2019-12-09 09:09:45 UTC
 comments: false